Parvovirus B19–Related Diseases

 1. Etiologic agent: Human parvovirus B19 (Parvoviridae family) is a DNA virus that causes viremia and replicates exclusively in erythroid progenitor cells.

 2. Reservoir and transmission: Humans are the only reservoir for parvovirus B19; the source of infection is an infected individual.
-Parvovirus B19 is transmitted predominantly via respiratory droplets but may also spread via blood products (very rarely) and transplacental infection from mother to fetus.
+Parvovirus B19 is transmitted predominantly via large infectious respiratory particles (IRPs) (historically termed droplets) but may also spread via blood products (very rarely) and transplacental infection from mother to fetus.

 Clinical FeaturesTop